-This drug can only be administered when the benefits clearly outweigh the potential risks.
+This drug can only be administered when the benefits outweigh the potential risks.

-It is unknown if the drug manages to pass through breast milk, so it is recommended to avoid during the period of lactation.
+It is unknown if the drug manages to pass through breast milk, so it is recommended to avoid it during lactation.

-It is recommended to monitor plasma levels when amlodipine is administered at the same time as any of these drugs.
+It is recommended to monitor plasma levels when amlodipine is administered simultaneously with these drugs.

 - Phenobarbital (or primidone).